hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

-In an effort to check how painful it would be to do low-level bit-fiddling in Carp I recently implemented an implementation of [Base64 encoding](https://github.com/hellerve/base64.carp) in Carp.
-My goals were to write something that’s useful while still not exceeding a few hours worth of programming and debugging, and I think it worked!
+In an effort to check how painful it would be to do low-level bit-fiddling in Carp, I recently built an implementation of [Base64 encoding](https://github.com/hellerve/base64.carp) in Carp.
+My goals were to write something that’s useful while not exceeding a few hours worth of programming and debugging, and I think it worked!

-In this blog post I want to walk you through how you Base64 works, and how you could go about implementing it in Carp.
+In this blog post I want to walk you through how Base64 works and how you could go about implementing it in Carp.
 The ability to read Lisp is required, and if you want to truly understand what’s going on, reading [my introductory blog post](/Carp.html) on Carp probably wouldn’t hurt either.
-If you have some idea how to read Carp’s type signatures—they’re very similar to Haskell’s—, that might help as well, but is definitely not required as I aim to make the post understandable without their help!
+If you sort of understand how to read Carp’s type signatures—they’re very similar to Haskell’s—, that might help as well, but is definitely not required as I aim to make the post graspable without their help!

 We’re going to learn how to read Carp function signatures, work with strings and arrays, and how to program imperatively in a mostly functional language when in